signorinoy/survtrans/README.md

 coverage](https://codecov.io/gh/SignorinoY/survtrans/graph/badge.svg)](https://app.codecov.io/gh/SignorinoY/survtrans)
 <!-- badges: end -->

-The goal of survtrans is to provide a framework for transferring survival information from source domain(s) to target domain.
-The package now only supports the Cox proportional hazards model with global and local transfer learning.
+The goal of **survtrans** is to provide a framework for transferring survival information from source domain(s) to a target domain.
+The package currently supports the Cox proportional hazards model with both global and local transfer learning.

 ## Installation

-You can install the development version of survtrans like so:
+You can install the development version of **survtrans** with:

 ``` r
 # install.packages("pak")